braboj/tutorial-python/tut_ssl/turotial.md

 visa in the mail.

 The communication with the partner requires verification of the exchanged certificates.
 This can be a local or remote certificate database.
-In the latter case the remote machine is also called "Validation Authority" or simply VA.
+In the latter case, the remote machine is also called "Validation Authority" or simply VA.

 ### 3. Data Integrity
 Digital signature of the digital content, which allows for detection of data manipulation.
 The digital signature is the calculation of the hash value of the digital certificate encrypted with the private key.

+## Standards
-## X.509 : Digital Certificates
+### X.509: Digital Certificates
-The digital certificate is a combination encryption, authentication and signature information into an electronic document.
+The digital certificate is combination encryption, authentication and signature information into an electronic document.
 The basic structure of the document is the following: